tc39/notes/meetings/2022-03/mar-31.md

 WH: I just wanted to bring up a procedural issue, which is that we have multiple proposals trying to grab the `@` symbol.
 It would be confusing if they all got it.
 So I'm just wondering how we're going to resolve this.

-CHG:  yeah, that is definitely an issue to discuss.
+KHG:  yeah, that is definitely an issue to discuss.
 I'm not sure that that is relevant exactly.
 If you're worried about it being. [audio-issue] I'm just saying like I'm not sure how that's relevant to this particular issue.
 Unless you're concerned about how `@` is being used in one of those other proposals.

 WH: I'm asking a procedural question of how we are going to resolve this.
 I don’t want to discuss the technical issues now, but in case it matters, my preference is that decorators should get `@` and other proposals should not.

-CHG: We only have 20 minutes and we have a few of these items to get through.
+KHG: We only have 20 minutes and we have a few of these items to get through.
 So I'm just not sure that this is the right time to address that because that could be a larger conversation.

 WH: I'm not asking to address it right now, I'm just asking how are we going to address it.
 Given the history, I'm going to assume that decorators get the `@` symbol.
 The other proposals would have to have to pick something else.